e-kotov/rJavaEnv/README.md

       directory.
 7.  `java_env_unset()`
-    - Remove the JAVA_HOME and PATH environment variables from the .Rpofile file in the project directory (but not in the current R session, please restart the session so that R picks up the system Java).
+    - Remove the JAVA_HOME and PATH environment variables from the .Rprofile file in the project directory (but not in the current R session, please restart the session so that R picks up the system Java).
 8.  `java_list()`